- Intent giving names

 - Abbreviations and short forms

-These apply to name everything: variable, class names, methods, package, etc.
+These apply to name everything: variables, class names, methods, packages, etc.

 When you have the semantic model fresh in your mind it’s easy to map your code onto it